 What is ABC Analysis in Inventory Management?

-ABC analysis is an inventory categorization method based on the Pareto Principle, which suggests that a low percentage of items usually represent a high percentage of the total value or usage.
+ABC analysis is an inventory classification method based on the Pareto Principle, where a small percentage of items account for most of the total value or usage.

-This helps the companies focus on the value of the few items that will provide value in the business.
-ABC Analysis divides inventory into three categories: A, B, and C, based on their value and importance to the business.
+This helps companies focus on the few items that create the most value.
+ABC analysis divides inventory into three categories: A, B, and C, based on value and importance to the business.

-To put it simply, ABC analysis helps management prioritise what matters most.
+To put it simply, ABC analysis helps management prioritize what matters most.
 Businesses emphasize high-value products that make a difference in profits, as opposed to treating all goods equally.

 ABC Analysis Inventory Classification: A, B, and C Categories